Asylum2032/foresightinteractive/pages/scenarios/scenario_blue.md

 # Personas
 {% raw %}
 <p style="font-size:0.5em">
     Disclaimer: The images used for the scenario personas are not real people.
-The images were generated using Stable Diffusion <a target="_blank" rel="noopener noreferrer" href="https://stablediffusionweb.com/">(learn more)</a>.
 </p>
 {% endraw %}